Zukunft Ökoenergie

 Wind energy in SE Europe

-Wind farm locations in Southeastern Europe and especially in the Balkan region offer excellent conditions for wind energy utilization, but also pose a great challenge for wind farm design and wind turbine technology due to extreme wind speeds, turbulence and wind shear.
+Wind farm locations in South-East Europe and especially in the Balkan region offer excellent conditions for wind energy utilization, but also pose a major challenge for wind farm design and wind turbine technology due to extreme wind speeds, turbulence and shear winds.

-In this area of tension, the project “SEEWIND – South-East European Wind Energy Exploitation” was carried out in the 6th Framework Program of the European Commission.
+The project “SEEWIND – South-East European Wind Energy Exploitation” was carried out in this area of conflict within the 6th Framework Programme of the European Commission.
 The R&D project was coordinated by Energiewerkstatt, had a duration of 90 months and a total budget of € 9.6 million.